sabricakir/sabricakir/README.md

   <a href="https://github.com/sabricakir"><img src="https://visitor-badge.laobi.icu/badge?page_id=sabricakir&left_text=Ziyaret%C3%A7i%20Say%C4%B1s%C4%B1"     alt="Ziyaret"></a>
 </p>

-:black_nib: I am a 3rd year Computer Engineering student at Pamukkale University.<br/>
+:crayon: I am a 3rd year Computer Engineering student at Pamukkale University.<br/>
-:black_nib: I mainly work on Web Technologies, I do projects related to it.<br/>
+:crayon: I mainly work on Web Technologies, I do projects related to it.<br/>
-:black_nib: I'm currently developing on **Ruby on Rails**.<br/>
+:crayon: I'm currently developing on **Ruby on Rails**.<br/>
-:black_nib: But I am open to learning and development in everything.
+:crayon: But I am open to learning and development in everything.
 I love to learn and build on what I've learned.<br/>

 ### Contact Me in Different Ways: